 Talent acquisition and management is complex and continuously changing .
-Different acquisition and management models can be needed depending on various economic changes or shifting outlooks of workforces (i.e. the Gig Economy).
+Different acquisition and management models can be needed depending on the state of the economy and the shifting needs of businesses.

-It is necessary to have diverse recruiting channels and numerous ways of managing your workforce that are readily accessible and ﬂexible, are necessary to achieve a competitive edge in total workforce planning.
-In order to fully optimize your talent supply chain, you need to practice total talent management -blending programs like MSP and RPO into a cohesive and fully integrated program.
+It is necessary to have diverse recruiting channels and numerous ways of managing your workforce that are readily accessible and ﬂexible in order to achieve a competitive edge in total workforce planning.
+To optimize your talent supply chain, you need to practice Total Talent management -blending programs like MSP and RPO into a cohesive and fully integrated program.

 How Can Blending These Programs Be Successful?

-The simple answer is: there is no one, right path to success.
-You have to identify what your total talent needs are and prioritize each one.
+The simple answer is: there is not one, right path to success.
+You have to identify what your Total Talent needs are and prioritize each one.
 Is it imperative to gain control over your contingent labor or your external workforce?
-Or is it a priority to augment it for some permanent hiring?
+Or is it a priority to augment your workforce to include some permanent hiring?
 You must prioritize what your organization's unique needs are as the first step of this holistic implementation.

 MSP To RPO Integration

 If you decide to outsource your contingent labor program to a Managed Services Provider (MSP), you can gain significant visibility into your contingent workforce, IC's, and SOW engagements.
-This will lead you to realize that this visibility would also be excellent for your talent acquisition team and for overall workforce planning.
+You will soon realize that this visibility would also be excellent for your talent acquisition team and for overall workforce planning.
 You can work to expand your visibility of an already existing program you have with a team of experienced talent acquisition professionals.
-This will help you fulfill all your total talent needs and evolve to achieve one unified program.
+This will help you fulfill all your Total Talent needs and evolve to achieve one unified program.

 RPO To MSP Integration